negrel/eli/distributions/archlinux/README.md

-# `archlinux-base` - Base ArchLinux image
+# `archlinux` - Minimal ArchLinux image

-This directory contains material used to build the `archlinux-base` image.
+This directory contains materials used to build the `archlinux` image and more sophisticated derived.